fooplugins/FooTable/README.md

 # Changelog #

-### 3.1.5 - Development
+### 3.1.5

+- Added two new events `expanded.ft.row` and `collapsed.ft.row` that occur after there complementary `expand.ft.row` and `collapse.ft.row` events.
+- Added a new `FooTable.Export` component which exposes two primary methods on the `FooTable.Table` object, `.toJSON()` and `.toCSV()`.
+- Added a new `array` column type to make rendering JavaScript arrays as cell contents easier.
 - Added a new `object` column type to make rendering JavaScript objects containing multiple properties as cell contents easier.
 - Added a new `container` option to the filtering component.
 This option allows you to provide a selector to specify where the filtering form is rendered.
-The selector should match only a single element but if multiple are found only the first is used.
+The selector should match only a single element and if multiple are found only the first is used.
 - Added a new `container` option to the paging component.
 This option allows you to provide a selector to specify where the paging UI is rendered.
-The selector should match only a single element but if multiple are found only the first is used.
+The selector should match only a single element and if multiple are found only the first is used.
 - Added `redrawSelf` as an extra parameter to the `FooTable.Cell#val(value, redraw, redrawSelf)` and `FooTable.Row#val(value, redraw, redrawSelf)` methods.
 This parameter dictates whether the row or cell updates its' own DOM when a value is set.
 - Updated the `FooTable.Paging#pageSize` method to also accept string values.
 If the parameter is not supplied or is not a valid number the current page size is returned.
 - Updated the `FooTable.Filtering#filter` method to accept a single boolean param simply called `focus`, if supplied and true the default search input receives focus after the component performs a filter operation.
 This new param is used internally when auto applying a query after a user types in the search input, or clicks the search/clear buttons.
 This behavior can be disabled by setting the new `filtering.focus` option to `false`.